-The closest sensitive receptors to the project site are nearby residences surrounding the project site and Valle Verde Elementary School is located a little over 500 feet to the west of the site.
-The SPAL Assessment concluded that the project would not significantly affect such receptors (Insight 2018).
+The closest sensitive receptors to the project site is Frontier High School located about 0.7 miles northwest of the project site.
+The SPAL Assessment concluded that the project would not significantly affect such receptors (Insight 2019).
 Therefore, the project would not expose sensitive receptors to substantial pollutant concentrations.

 d.
 Less-than-significant impact.
-The SPAL Assessment concludes that the project would not emit any objectionable odors because the emitted odors would be typical of other residential development surrounding the project site (Insight 2018).
+The SPAL Assessment concludes that the project would not emit any objectionable odors because the emitted odors would be typical of other residential development surrounding the project site (Insight 2019).
 Therefore, the project would not create objectionable odors affecting a substantial number of people.